 Multiple parks hold programs about birds, and scout birding badges can be earned through parks.
 The lakefront parks offer birding on boat tours, by kayak, and with naturalists.
 These birding trips are easily accessible.
-For years, Eakin Park and Huntley Meadows Park have hosted free, casual groups of Monday morning birdwatchers who gather weekly.
-Call Hidden Oaks Nature Center at 703-941-1065 or Huntley Meadows at 703-768-2525 for information about joining them for a stroll.
+Huntley Meadows Park hosts free, casual groups of Monday morning birdwatchers who gather weekly.
+Call Huntley Meadows at 703-768-2525 for information about joining the group for a stroll.

 More Information About Birdwatching in Fairfax County